A Little Summer Bonus – Save 15%

 Are there any other costs?
 Is there anything I need to bring?

-Basic materials will be supplied with some small extra costs possible in some blocks, in the production of large scale work and work done at home.
+Basic materials will be supplied with some small extra costs possible in some blocks if there is the production of large-scale work and work done at home.

-The college will supply enough tools for you to use in class, but you will probably want to buy some for your own use.
-Your tutors will advise you.
+The college will provide enough tools for you to use in class, but you may-well want to buy some for your own use.
+Your tutors could advise you.

 For each day you will need to bring notebooks, pens and pencils and will find a camera useful for ‘taking notes’ and images of work in progress.